CodingWithSanjeet/dishgen-ai/server/README.md

-# 🔧 RecipeAI Backend
+# 🔧 DishGen AI Backend

-This is the **Node.js + Express + TypeScript** backend API for RecipeAI - Your Personal AI Chef.
+This is the **Node.js + Express + TypeScript** backend API for DishGen AI - Your Personal AI Chef.

 ## 🏗️ Backend Architecture